Triangle Martin Luther King, Jr. Annual Celebration

 King Leader Award Application

-The Triangle Martin Luther King, Jr. Committee invites applicants for our annual “King Leader Award”.
-This award recognizes leaders in our community that exemplify Dr. King’s passionate commitment for transformation and justice.
-The King Leader Award recipient is announced at the annual Triangle Martin Luther King Annual Interfaith Prayer Breakfast as part of the Committee’s celebration of the King Holiday.
-Download Application Instructions
+The Triangle Martin Luther King, Jr. Committee (TMLKC) invites applicants for our annual “King Leader Award.”
+This award recognizes leaders in our community who exemplify Dr. King’s passionate commitment to transformation and justice.
+The King Leader Award recipient will be announced at the annual Triangle Martin Luther King Annual Interfaith Prayer Breakfast on January 20, 2025, as part of the Committee’s celebration of the King Holiday.

 John Lewis Award Application

-Triangle Martin Luther King, Jr. Committee (Committee) is excited to announce a special, one-time award honoring the life and legacy of the late U.S. Congressman and Civil Rights leader, John Lewis.
-Leaders between the ages of 18-22 years old who are making a positive impact through social justice activism in the Triangle and surrounding areas (i.e. Chatham, Durham, Franklin, Granville, Johnston, Orange, Vance, and Wake counties).
+The Triangle Martin Luther King, Jr. Committee (TMLKC) is excited to announce our annual award honoring the life and legacy of the late U.S. Congressman and Civil Rights leader, John Lewis.
+TMLKC invites young leaders between the ages of 14-22 years old (high school or older) who are making a positive impact through social justice activism in the Triangle and surrounding areas (i.e. Chatham, Durham, Franklin, Granville, Johnston, Orange, Vance and Wake counties) The John Lewis Award recipient will be announced at the annual Triangle Martin Luther King Annual Interfaith Prayer Breakfast on January 20, 2025, as part of the Committee’s celebration of the King Holiday.